GeenDutchman/GeenDutchman/README.md

 ## Greetings and Salutations! 👋

 I'm GeenDutchman.
-No, not like the color "green", look again.
-There's no "R".
+No, not like the color "green", look again!
+There's no "R"!
 "Geen" is a Dutch word, meaning "not" or "none".
 Thus, "I'm not a dutchman".

 It's a funny joke that I came up with after spending some years learning/speaking Dutch in the Netherlands/Belgium, and I decided it was a good username.